freenas/freenas-docs/userguide/snippets/mseries.rst

    +---------------------------------------------------------------------------------------------+

-**M-Series systems with only a single storage controller must be shut down and powered off before removing the controller or any data stored in the NVDIMM SLOG will be lost!
-Dual storage controller systems synchronize data between each NVDIMM, but will still lose data if both controllers are removed before being shut down.**
+**M-Series systems with only a single storage controller must be shut down and powered off before removing the controller, or data stored in the NVDIMM SLOG will be lost!
+Dual storage controller systems synchronize data between each NVDIMM, but can lose data if both controllers are removed before being properly shut down.**

 For remote management with IPMI, the 1 Gb Ethernet Out of Band management port (#3) must be connected to a network.